ZhuRuoyu/calendar-chatbot/README.md

 ## Fundamental Model
-use GPT-3.5 API to do entity recognition (find keywords)

-use the keywords to call google calendar API

-return the request
+use GPT-3.5 API to detect intentions and extract the args/entities, and make a function call (call Google Calendar API)

 ## Customized Model